-If you’ve been thinking about applying for a home loan, you may want to know that you can get a home loan that also gives you the ability to earn flyer points.
+If you’ve been thinking about applying for a home loan, you may like to know that you can get a home loan that can earn you flyer points.

 If you’re a frequent flyer and looking for a home loan this may seem like a match made in heaven.
 The Macquarie Bank Flyer Home Loan, in conjunction with Qantas, rewards you with Qantas Points at regular intervals as long as you keep your loan for a set amount of time and your balance is above the required minimum.
 For many, this can translate into making loan repayments and watching your points’ balance grow—hopefully netting you a holiday in the process.
 With this offering in place, it’s time consumers started asking when other banks will follow suit—and for people looking for a home loan, this is nothing but good news.

 These types of home loans are generally targeted towards property investors as earning frequent flyer points can also be a high priority for those who invest in property, but homeowners can still reap the benefits.
 However, it’s important to note that frequent flyer points shouldn’t be the only reason why you switch or apply for these types of home loans.
 Your investment strategy and personal and financial situation may play a bigger role in your decision.
 If the features or the nature of the home loan disallow you to execute your investment strategy properly, then the gains from the rewards may not be worth it.

 Approved Macquarie Bank Flyer home loans follow the structure below: